-Jesse Todd Non-Executive Director Appointed 15 April 2021 Experience and qualifications Jesse Todd is a global technology leader specialising in governance technology solutions for enterprise companies and public sector organisations across the world.
+Jesse Todd Non-Executive Director Appointed 15 April 2021 Experience and qualifications Jesse Todd is a global technology leader specialising in governance technology solution for enterprise companies and public sector organisations across the world.
 Mr Todd is the co-founder and current CEO of compliance software consultancy firm Information and SaaS compliance platform EncompaaS.
 Prior to that Jesse served as Head of Group Technology for the Royal Bank of Scotland where he was responsible for technology across all the non-trading functions.
 In addition, Jesse has as worked for some of the largest financial companies including BT, Deutsche Bank and ABN AMRO.
 Special responsibilities Audit and Risk Committee (chair), Remuneration Committee

 Fiona Le Brocq Non-Executive Director Appointed 15 April 2021 Experience and qualifications Fiona Le Brocq has more than 25 years' experience in marketing, building and growing brands across industries including health insurance and healthcare, digital marketplace and finance.
 She is passionate about customer-centricity, and the role that brands play to drive long-term growth.
 She spent 15 years agency-side working with ANZ, Transurban, Qantas and ABC before more moving to NAB, followed by SEEK, then moving to Medibank in 2015.
 Fiona's current role is Senior Executive, Brand, Marketing & CX, responsible for customer growth, brand strategy and management, digital marketing & automation and lifecycle strategy.
-Special responsibilities Audit and Risk Committee, Remuneration Committee (chair) Andrew McKeon Non-Executive Director Appointed 1 April 2017, resigned 15 April 2021 Experience and qualifications Andrew McKeon has over 25 years of global marketing experience and is currently the Global Chief Creative Officer at Genero, a global video production marketplace.
+Special responsibilities Audit and Risk Committee, Remuneration Committee (chair)

+Andrew McKeon Non-Executive Director Appointed 1 April 2017, resigned 15 April 2021 Experience and qualifications Andrew McKeon has over 25 years of global marketing experience and is currently the Global Chief Creative Officer at Genero, a global video production marketplace.
 Prior to Genero, Andrew was the Global Accounts and Agencies Lead for Facebook and Instagram, where he managed relationships with Facebook's largest customers including Amazon, Nike and Apple.
 Prior to Facebook, Andrew was a creative director at Apple where he helped launch a number of Apple's most innovative products.
 Andrew holds a Bachelor of Economics degree from Monash University.
 Special responsibilities Audit and Risk Committee, Remuneration Committee

 David Lemphers Non-Executive Director Appointed 1 September 2018, resigned 11 September 2020 Experience and qualifications David Lemphers has over 20 years of software engineering and technology strategy experience and is currently the CEO of Code Pilot, an AI acceleration platform.
 David is also a seasoned entrepreneur having completed multiple successful exits.
 David is currently CTO in Residence at Techstars, a global startup accelerator based out of the US.
 David's prior experience includes leading the National Cloud Computing practice for PwC and being a founding member of the Windows Azure team at Microsoft where he spent 5 years as an engineer.
 David holds a Bachelor of Computer Science from Swinburne University and a Bachelor of Laws from Monash University.
-Special responsibilities Remuneration Committee Dana Rasmussen Non-Executive Director Appointed 27 September 2019, resigned 15 April 2021 Experience and qualifications Dana is an accomplished people executive based in San Francisco and is currently the VP People & Culture at Stitch Fix, a leading US technology and ecommerce business.
-Prior to this role, Dana held senior people function roles at Honor, Flywheel Sports, Banana Republic, L Brands and Yahoo.
-Dana holds a Bachelor of Science - BS, Business Management, Organisational Behaviour from Babson College and a Business Fellowship at Templeton College, University of Oxford.
 Special responsibilities Remuneration Committee